dog and bowl of dog food

 How to treat a dog with stomach issues?

 Your pet’s treatment will be based on what’s found in the physical exam and diagnostic tests.
-Treatment might include anything from antibiotics, anti-parasite medications, or medications that prevent nausea, to IV fluids, hospitalization, and in some cases, surgery.
+Treatment might include anything from antibiotics, antiparasitic medications, or medications that prevent nausea, to IV fluids, hospitalization, and in some cases, surgery.

 Your vet may even refer your pet to a specialist for more intensive, advanced, or overnight care.